I. BACTERIAL PATHOGENESIS

 In addition, Shigella can induce the host cells to produce signaling molecules that attract phagocytic, antigen-presenting dendritic cells to the area.
 It enters the dendritic cells and uses them to carry the Shigella through the intestinal wall to the underside.
 It then uses its type 3 secretion system to inject effector proteins from the phagosome into the cytoplasm.
 These proteins trigger apoptosis or cell suicide of the dendritic cell.
 Killing the dendritic cells prevents them from presenting Shigella to T4-lymphocytes, a step required for the production of antibodies against the Shigella (see Fig. 4).

-- For a movie showing Shigella being propelled by actin-based motility within a cell, see the Theriot Lab Website at Stanford University Medical School.
-Click on "Greatest Hits" and then on "Shigella flexneri associated with actin tails in PtK2 cells."
+- A movie showing Shigella within a cell being propelled by actin-based motility, courtesy of the Theriot Lab Website at Stanford University Medical School.
+"Shigella flexneri associated with actin tails in PtK2 cells."

 2. Salmonella (inf) use a type 3 secretion system to inject intestinal epithelial cells with effector proteins that stimulate actin (def) re-arrangement and cause the epithelial cell's cytoplasmic to "ruffle" up and engulf the bacteria Figs. 5A - Fig. 5B.
 The Salmonella pass through the epithelial cell where they are engulfed by phagocytic macrophages.